MITgcm/MITgcm/doc/phys_pkgs/obcs.rst

    - Two alternatives are available for prescribing open boundary values, which differ in the way how OB's are treated in time:

-     - Simple time-management (e.g., constant in time, or cyclic with fixed frequency) is provided through :filelink:`S/R obcs_fields_load <pkg/obcs/obcs_fields_load.F>`.
+     - Simple time-management (e.g., constant in time, or cyclic with fixed frequency) is provided through :filelink:`S/R OBCS_FIELDS_LOAD <pkg/obcs/obcs_fields_load.F>`
-     - More sophisticated 'real-time' (i.e. calendar time) management is available through :code:`obcs_prescribe_read`.
+     - More sophisticated 'real-time' (i.e. calendar time) management is available through :filelink:`S/R OBCS_PRESCRIBE_READ <pkg/obcs/obcs_prescribe_read.F>`
-   - The latter case requires packages :code:`cal` and :code:`exf` to be enabled.
+   - The latter case requires packages :filelink:`pkg/cal` and :filelink:`pkg/exf` to be enabled.

-(see also :numref:`building_code`).

-Parts of the OBCS code can be enabled or disabled at compile time via CPP preprocessor flags.
+Parts of the OBCS code can be enabled or disabled at compile-time via CPP preprocessor flags.
 These options are set in :filelink:`OBCS_OPTIONS.h <pkg/obcs/OBCS_OPTIONS.h>`. :numref:`pkg_obcs_cpp_opts` summarizes these options.